Prime Minister's Questions: Practice

-The reason for such a question is that, historically, the prime minister may be questioned only as to those matters for which they are directly responsible.
+The reason for such a question is that, historically, the prime minister may be questioned only as to those matters that the prime minister is directly responsible for.
 Such matters are relatively few in number, because many substantive matters are handled by the other Cabinet ministers.
-By requiring the prime minister to list his or her engagements, the members may then inquire whether the Prime Minister ought to be engaged in some other activity or be taking some other action.
+By requiring the prime minister to list their engagements, the members may then inquire whether the prime minister ought to be engaged in some other activity or be taking some other action.

 Before listing the day's engagements, the prime minister sometimes extends condolences or offers congratulations after significant events.
 During the Iraq War, Tony Blair introduced the practice of naming any British military personnel who had been killed in service since the last time he addressed the House.
 This practice was continued by Blair's successors as prime minister.
-After this, the MP may ask a supplementary question about any subject that might occupy the Prime Minister's time.
-Most MPs table the same engagements question and so after it has been asked for the first time, any other MPs who have tabled the same question are simply called to ask an untabled question, meaning that the Prime Minister will not know what questions will be asked.
+After this, the MP may ask a supplementary question about any subject that might occupy the prime minister's time.
+Most MPs table, in this case meaning to introduce, the same engagements question and so after it has been asked for the first time, any other MPs who have tabled the same question are simply called to ask an untabled question, meaning that the prime minister will not know what questions will be asked.

 Occasionally the first question tabled is on a specific area of policy, not the engagements question.
-This, though, is quite rare as it would allow the Prime Minister to prepare a response in advance; the non-descript question allows some chance of catching him or her out with an unexpected supplementary question.
+This, though, is quite rare as it would allow the prime minister to prepare a response in advance; the non-descript question allows some chance of catching him or her out with an unexpected supplementary question.

 At times of national or personal tragedy or crisis, PMQs have been temporarily suspended.
-The last such suspension occurred on 25 February 2009 when the Speaker, at the request of Prime Minister Gordon Brown, suspended the Commons as a mark of respect following the unexpected death of Opposition leader David Cameron's son.
+The last such suspension occurred on 25 February 2009 when the speaker, at the request of Prime Minister Gordon Brown, suspended the Commons as a mark of respect following the unexpected death of Opposition leader David Cameron's son.
 Prime Minister's Questions was also suspended following the sudden death of the leader of the Labour Party, John Smith, in 1994.

 PMQs has been filmed since 1989, and has been broadcast live since 1990.
 It is broadcast live in the United Kingdom on the BBC Two and BBC Parliament television channels.
 It is also broadcast outside the United Kingdom, most notably on the international pay television network BBC World News and the US cable network C-SPAN.